Mailjet logo

 Which is more popular, Mailjet or Postmark?

-On the Knock platform, Mailjet handled <1M messages from January 1st to March 31st compared to 25M–100M for Postmark.
-Mailjet is currently seeing declining volume, while Postmark volume has remained stable.
+On the Knock platform, Mailjet handled <1M messages from May 24th to August 22nd compared to 25M–100M for Postmark.
+Mailjet volume has remained stable, while Postmark volume has remained stable.

 Can I use both Mailjet and Postmark together?